tracy-o/learning-day/README.md

 ### Set your credentials

-Running locally, Belfrage will connect to the Playground Lambdas in the mozart_dev account.
+Running locally, Belfrage will connect to the Test Lambda in the webcore-sre-dev account.
 Unlike Prod and Test where Belfrage will assume a role to refresh the credentials, local dev will simply use your local credentials for the account.
 You can set these however you wish - if in doubt you can use [cli-wormhole](https://github.com/bbc/cli-wormhole) and export them for mozart_dev account number `134209033928`.

-To select which Playground Lambda that your local Belfrage invokes you can manage them in the same way as we do with AdHocs.
-By default if visiting the localhost url `localost:7080` this will invoke the `localhost` alias.
-This points to the version which also has the alias `pres-27-11-19` (a version of the Pres Lambda from the 27th November).

-To switch to other Lambdas simply set a sub domain in your host file to use i.e. `http://empty-response.belfrage.bbc.co.uk:7080/`.
-This will invoke the `empty-response` Lambda function.

 ### Run the app